 - Magnetic neutron scattering.

-This course will provide the students with a background for further experimental studies within this research field, e.g. further courses, or a M.Sc. project.
+This course will provide the students with a background for further studies within this research field, e.g. study groups in advanced magnetism or quantum devices, or a M.Sc. project.

 In addition, the student will learn how to connect theoretical models and experimental methods.